ashasoroushpoor/Iris_tutorial_popl21/README.md

 For the tutorial material you need to have the following dependencies installed:

-- Coq 8.11.2 / 8.12.0
+- Coq 8.12.1
 - A development version of [Iris](https://gitlab.mpi-sws.org/iris/iris)

-*Note:* the tutorial material will not work with earlier versions of Iris, it is important to install the exact versions as described below.
+*Note:* the tutorial material will not work with earlier or later versions of Iris, it is important to install the exact versions as described below.

 ## Installing Iris via opam